1933 French Grand Prix

-The 1933 French Grand Prix was a Grand Prix motor race which was run on 11 June 1933, in Montlhéry, France.
+The 1933 French Grand Prix was a Grand Prix motor race held on 11 June 1933, in Autodrome de Linas-Montlhéry.
 Organized by the French Automobile Club, it was XXVII running of the Grand Prix de l'Automobile Club de France.
 The race, which was held over 40 laps, was won by the Italian driver Giuseppe Campari in a privately entered Maserati.
-It was to be Campari's final victory, as he was killed just three months later at Monza.
+It was Campari's final victory, as he was killed just three months later at the 1933 Italian Grand Prix.
 Philippe Étancelin and George Eyston, both in privateer Alfa Romeos, finished in second and third, respectively.

 Background

 In an attempt to attract more entrants, the Automobile Club de France (ACF) changed the event's registration fees and prize money.
 Registration fees had previously been 2,000–3,000 francs (F), but were reduced to just 100 F for the 1933 race.
 Prizes of 100,000 F, 50,000 F and 20,000 F were offered to the first three finishers, while there were also bonus prizes for drivers who had completed 10, 20 or 30 laps.
 The magnitude of the bonuses were dependent on a driver's average speed (3,000 F for 125 km/h, 2,000 F for 115 km/h, 1,000 F for 105 km/h).

 Problems with the grandstand at Montlhéry placed the event's staging in jeopardy.
 Repairs, estimated at 500,000–800,000 F, needed to be carried out before the race could take place.

 The race was also affected by the absence of a number of notable drivers.
 Frédéric Toselli, Louis Trintignant (brother of the future Formula One driver Maurice), and Guy Bouriat, all of whom had entered the French Grand Prix, had all been killed at previous events in May.
-In addition, Rudolf Caracciola was still recovering his broken thigh, an injury which had been incurred at Monaco, while Tim Birkin was ill with blood poisoning after being burnt at Tripoli.
+In addition, Rudolf Caracciola was still recovering from a broken thigh, an injury which had been incurred at Monaco, while Tim Birkin was ill with blood poisoning after being burnt at Tripoli.
 On top of that, the works Bugatti team—including drivers Achille Varzi, Albert Divo, William Grover-Williams and René Dreyfus—were forced to pull out of the event because their cars were not ready.